-Note 2016 \$'000 2015 \$'000
+2016 2015

-Included within the balances presented on the face of the Consolidated Statement of Comprehensive Income:
+NOTE \$'000 \$'000

 Operating expenses:

-Restructuring costs - (585)
+Restructuring costs 1 - (585)

 Impairment of assets

-Impairment of exploration and related assets - (354,652)
+Impairment of exploration and related assets 2 - (354,652)

-Impairment of MRRT goodwill - (90,711)
+Impairment of MRRT goodwill 3 - (90,711)

-- (445,363)
+(445,363)

 Administrative expenses:

-Bad debt provisions - (1,305)
+Bad debt provisions 4 - (1,305)

 Financial expenses:

-Write-off of finance facility upfront costs 5.1 - (23,093)
+Write-off of finance facility upfront costs 5.7 - (23,093)

 Significant items before tax - (470,346)

 Applicable income tax (expense)/benefit - 112,573

-De-recognition of MRRT net deferred tax liability - 25,801
+De-recognition of MRRT net deferred tax liability 3 - 25,801

-Tax benefit on refund of overpaid tax - 42,331
+Tax benefit on refund of overpaid tax5 - 42,331

-Franking deficit tax charge - (42,331)
+Franking deficit tax charge5 - (42,331)

 Significant items after tax - (331,972)

-During the prior year, the Group incurred redundancy costs of \$0.6m as a result of a restructure of its workforce.
+1 During the prior year, the Group incurred redundancy costs of \$0.6m as a result of a restructure of its workforce.

-During the prior year, an impairment charge of \$355m was taken in respect of early stage exploration assets.
+2 During the prior year, an impairment charge of \$355m was taken in respect of early stage exploration assets.
 The impairment charge reflected the recently changed coal market environment and prospects for early stage exploration assets and particularly assets higher in ash and lower in energy.
 This included assets that would have been targeted towards customers in China.

-De-recognition of MRRT related deferred tax balances in the prior year as a result of the enactment of legislation repealing the MRRT.
+3 De-recognition of MRRT related deferred tax balances in the prior year as a result of the enactment of legislation repealing the MRRT.
 This included the MRRT goodwill that arose on the acquisition of Aston \$53.2m (allocated to the open-cut segment), Boardwalk (\$29.9m) and Coalworks (\$7.6m) that were not allocated during the year ended 30 June 2012 as a result of the recognition of deferred taxes on the implementation of the MRRT legislation.
 This MRRT goodwill, being an intangible asset was created upon the introduction of the MRRT.
 The carrying value of the MRRT goodwill was reviewed in the prior year following the enactment of legislation repealing the MRRT, and as a result was fully reversed, together with the associated deferred tax assets and liabilities initially recognised on introduction of the MRRT legislation.

-The Company was advised in July 2014 that a domestic customer had been placed into voluntary administration.
+4 The Company was advised in July 2014 that a domestic customer had been placed into voluntary administration.
 A provision was established to cover balances owed which were not expected to be recovered.
-This outstanding debt was written off in the current financial vear.
+This outstanding debt was written off in the current financial year.

-During the prior year the company received a tax refund of \$42.3m following conclusion of an outstanding tax matter resulting in a tax benefit being recognised in the consolidated statement of comprehensive income.
+5 During the prior year the company received a tax refund of \$42.3m following conclusion of an outstanding tax matter resulting in a tax benefit being recognised in the consolidated statement of comprehensive income.
 As a result of the tax refund the company was required to pay franking deficit tax of \$42.3m to rebalance its franking account, resulting in recognition of an income tax expense in the consolidated statement of comprehensive income.
 This amount was paid on 31 July 2015 and will remain as a credit available to the company to offset future tax liabilities.